kendfss/shellpower/readme.md

 ##### pop
 open something with explorer and focus its window.
-"start-process"/"start"/etc don't focus the new window in Windows Terminal
 ```powershell
 > pop
 ```
+- "start-process"/"start"/etc don't focus the new window

 ##### pout